 The Australian and NSW governments are proposing to build a new motorway as part of the Western Sydney Infrastructure Plan (WSIP) road investment program

-The new motorway will provide direct access to the Western Sydney Airport at Badgerys Creek and connect to Sydney’s motorway network.
+The new motorway will provide direct access to the Western Sydney International Airport at Badgerys Creek and connect to Sydney’s motorway network.

 - Start date of major construction: early 2020s

 - Expected completion date: before the opening of the Western Sydney Airport